One Page CV or Resume – Why is it a Good Idea, How to Write it (an Exercise)

 How Does a One Page CV Help You?

-But there’s another benefit.
+But there’s another benefit alluded to in point 3 above.
 And it is this: a one-page CV creates a great first impression.
 In what way?

 My 1 Page CV Challenge to You, NOW